databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/SystemTableIntegration/_index.md

 ## Migrating to System Table

 {{% notice warning %}}
-Once the deployment is migrated to System Tables, it cannot be reverted back to source the audit logs from S, GC Bucket or Azure Event Hubs i.e Legacy Deployment.
+Once the deployment is migrated to System Tables, it cannot be reverted back to source the audit logs from S3, GC Bucket or Azure Event Hubs i.e Legacy Deployment.
 {{% /notice %}}
 The migration to system tables is straightforward.
 Organizations can effortlessly transition from existing